-founder of it?
-Both might very well be, as will appear if we consider who was Bel, and what we can trace of his doings.
+son of Belus or Bel, and Bel is said to have been the founder of Babylon.
+If Ninus was in reality the first king of Babylon, how could Belus or Bel, his father, be said to be the founder of it?
+Both might very well be, as will appear if we consider who was Bel and what we can trace of his doings.
 If Ninus was Nimrod, who was the historical Bel?
-He must have been Cush, for 'Cush begat Nimrod' (Gen. 10:8) and Cush is generally represented as having been a ringleader in the great apostasy, but again, Cush, as the son of Ham, was Her-mes or Mercury, for Hermes is just an Egyptian synonym for the 'son of Ham.'
+He must have been Cush, for "Cush begat Nimrod" (Gen. 10:8) and Cush is generally represented as having been a ringleader in the great apostasy,91 but again, Cush, as the son of Ham, was Her-mes or Mercury, for Hermes is just an Egyptian synonym for the "son of Ham."92